ethereum-optimism/core-utils/README.md

 ## What is this?

-`@eth-optimism/core-utils` contain the Optimistic Virtual Machine core utilities.
+`@eth-optimism/core-utils` contains the Optimistic Virtual Machine core utilities.

 ## Getting started